Lmcmaaser/python3UpperCase/README.md

 # python3UpperCase
-prints the contents of a file in upper case
+prints the contents of a .txt file in upper case